criwebtools/clipboard-paster/README.md

 ### Pasting an image

+> The first time you attempt to paste an image into a REDCap upload field, the browser will ask for permission to access the clipboard.
+You should select the 'allow access' option.
+If clipboard access is denied or if you mistakenly select 'block access', you will have to manually reset the browser's clipboard access permission setting.
+See **Allow Browser Clipboard Access** below.

 Here I have (1) copied an image from a website and then (2) clicked on the 'Paste image' link.
 As you see, the image has been stored and is now displayed as an inline image.

 ![image of a form after pasting an image](images/example2.png)